pattacini/minJerk/README.md

 Finally, a third possibility is also given corresponding to the parameter's value equal to `CompensatorState.Auto`.
-In this case the **PI** compensator will automatically switch `on`/`off` according to some internal thresholds the use can have access to.
+In this case the **PI** compensator will automatically switch `on`/`off` according to some internal thresholds the user can have access to.

 Once done with the simulation, the model can be compiled through the **Simulink Coder** to generate the equivalent C++ code already available in [`auto_src`](https://github.com/pattacini/minJerk/tree/master/code/auto_src) directory.

-The auto-generated code has a clear interface compose of input and output structures and variables so as the structure and variable devoted for the handling of the parameters.
+The auto-generated code has a clear interface composed of input and output structures and variables so as the structure and variable devoted for the handling of the parameters.
 It's thus straightforward to integrate it in a `Yarp` project to control in velocity a joint of the simulator (which should behave like an integrator).